carpentries-incubator/ml4bio-workshop/_extras/guide.md

 `First draw the data plot on the left. `
 Imagine that it is a st of data for a drug response.
 Ask what looks right as a fit line, the straight line or curvy line?
-The straight line feels better, as those curves are making a lot of assumptions on the sape of the dose response based on only one data point.
+The straight line feels better, as those curves are making a lot of assumptions on the shape of the dose response based on only one data point.

 `Now add data points so that the plot looks like the plots on the right.` With additional data, we the curvy line looks more appropriate.